submarines-and/froggy-skies/README.md

 Weather widget for [Scriptable](https://scriptable.app) with the Google weather frog.
 Images are downloaded during sync from this repo and will be stored in your icloud account under `/scriptable/weather`.
 A primitive text cache will also be stored here.

 ## Installation and config
-* Register api key at https://openweathermap.org
+* Register api key at https://openweathermap.org - note that this takes ~1h to activate, so do this early.
-* Fill out key in `src/constants.ts`.
+* Add key as constant to `src/constants.ts`.

 * Install dependencies with `yarn`.
 * Run `yarn build`.
 * Build output will be created at `dist/main.js`.
 You will need to copy the contents in a bit.
+* Optional: modify `yarn copy` path to allow file transfer through icloud sync.

 * Install `https://scriptable.app` on your phone.
-* Create in new script in `Scriptable`, paste contents of `main.js`.
-Optional: modify `yarn copy` path and transfer through icloud sync.
+* Create in new script in `Scriptable`, paste contents of `main.js` (or run the copy script).
 * Add widget to homescreen.
 * Select your script as target.